 Much of what has been discussed to this point has related specifically to the basic skills your teen will need to be a safe driver.
 Now, your goal is to ensure your teen is thinking intelligently and making the right decisions as a driver.
 Sometimes after teens become proficient with the basic skills, parents/guardians will often “step back,” becoming less involved in their teen’s supervision.
 But there’s still a lot to learn; their teen’s education is not complete.

 Be clear with your teen that the training process is ongoing and that you will continue to provide input into their development so that you both stay in the learning/teaching mode.

 Even the best new drivers are likely to make mistakes.
 These mistakes are great teachable moments for “higher order” instructions.
 So instead of saying, “Stop sooner,” advise your teen to try to focus on looking ahead and anticipating events, with an emphasis on good judgment, good decision making, and hazard perception.
 The shift from a basic comment to a more advanced focus is perhaps the most essential element of educating your teen at this point in the learning process.

 As your teen drives, talk to them about specific hazard areas, possible areas of conflict, and blind spots where trouble may hide.
-Teens tend not to be as good at anticipating these trouble areas as experienced drivers.
+Teens tend to be less skilled at anticipating these trouble areas than experienced drivers.
 A good exercise is to have your teen describe the blind spots and possible areas of conflicts they see.
 It will let you know that they are thinking, anticipating, and driving intelligently.